Retirement Accounts & Divorce

 Not All Lawyers Handle Retirement Accounts!

-If you're not careful, it's easy to wind up with a divorce attorney
+If you're not careful, it's easy to wind up with an attorney who

 property.
 This may not be a problem if you are the primary account holder,